 “Sometimes the lights in stores can give me an immediate headache.
 My eyes will sometimes hurt after turning on a light or going outside in the sunshine.”

-Certain drugs or medications may also cause noise or light irritation.
+Certain drugs or medications may also cause hearing or vision problems.
 Talk to your doctor or pharmacist if you are taking medication and want to know if it could be affecting your sensitivity to noise or light.
 You should never stop taking a prescription without first consulting a medical professional.

 Talking to your family and friends can be a good first step.
 They may have already noticed that you have noise or light sensitivity and might be able to provide support and help you find out what’s causing your noise or light irritation.